All posts

 Fedora 40+

-Flatpak is preinstalled and Flathub is enabled by default in many builds.
-Same flatpak install command.
+Flatpak is preinstalled and Flathub is enabled by default in many builds. flatpak install flathub app.tuneline.Tuneline.

 Arch / Manjaro

-Either go via Flatpak (recommended for cleanliness) or via the AUR if there's a package available — the AUR build will pull native libmpv and integrate with system theming a little better, at the cost of doing your own updates with yay -Syu (or your AUR helper of choice).
+Flatpak is the cleanest path: flatpak install flathub app.tuneline.Tuneline.
+Snap also works if you have snapd set up, and the AUR may have a community package — the AUR build pulls native libmpv and integrates with system theming a little better, at the cost of doing your own updates with yay -Syu (or your AUR helper of choice).

 Debian Stable

-Flatpak.
+Flatpak (or Snap if you have snapd installed).
 Debian's repos move slow enough that the in-repo IPTV options will be a year or two behind.
-Flatpak gets you current builds without polluting /usr.
+Flatpak/Snap get you current builds without polluting /usr.

 What About Hardware Acceleration on NVIDIA?